m4rs-mt/ILGPU/README.md

 # Build Instructions

-ILGPU requires Visual Studio 2019 (or higher) and/or a DotNet Core/5.0 SDK toolchain.
+ILGPU requires Visual Studio 2022 (or higher) and/or a .NET 6.0 SDK toolchain.

 Use the provided Visual Studio solution to build the ILGPU libs in the desired configurations (Debug/Release).